CESNET/eInfra-docs/docs.it4i/software/cae/comsol/comsol-multiphysics.md

 ## Execution

-On the clusters, COMSOL is available in the latest stable version.
+The latest available COMSOL version on the clusters is 5.2.
 There are two variants of the release:

 * **Non commercial** or so called **EDU variant**, which can be used for research and educational purposes.